-These rules are used consistently across the school and children are taught through assemblies, work in class and the PSHCE curriculum what it means to follow these rules at different ages and in different places, in and out of school.
-All classrooms have the rules displayed and they are regularly referred to as part of the children’s learning.
-Children are always praised for following the school rules.
+These values are used consistently across the school and children are taught through assemblies, themed curriculum and PSHCE lessons how to demonstrate these values at different ages and in different places, in and out of school.
+All classrooms have the values displayed and they are regularly referred to as part of the children’s learning.
+Children should always be praised for demonstrating the core values.

-To support children to make the right choices about their behaviour in school we use the saying
+To support children to make the right choices and to learn to self-regulate their behaviour we use the saying

 Stop, think, do